Sponsor a boarding house

 Sponsored children: 40 of 69

-Meanwhile, the Karen and Rohingya people have been forced to flee the country, seeking refuge in camps in Thailand or Bangladesh.
-The coup d’etat on 1st February 2021 combined with the rise to power of the Burmese Army has destabilised the country even further.
-Humanitarian organisations like Children of the Mekong are working to improve the development of the country.
+Other Karen and Rohingya refugees have been forced to flee the country and now live in camps in Thailand or Bangladesh.
+The military coup of 1 February 2021 has weakened the country even further.
+Charities like Children of the Mekong are providing development aid.

 It is a real challenge for children in Tedim to go to school.
 This child sponsorship is a unique opportunity for these children to […]